 Replica_SQL_Running: Whether the SQL thread for executing events in the relay log is running.
 As with the I/O thread, this should normally be

-Last_SQL_Error: The last errors registered by the I/O and SQL threads when processing the relay log.
+Last_SQL_Error: The last errors registered by the I/O (receiver) and SQL (applier) threads when processing the relay log.
 Ideally these should be blank, indicating no errors.

 A value of 0 for

 Seconds_Behind_Sourcecan usually be interpreted as meaning that the replica has caught up with the source, but there are some cases where this is not strictly true.
-For example, this can occur if the network connection between source and replica is broken but the replication I/O thread has not yet noticed this; that is,
+For example, this can occur if the network connection between source and replica is broken but the replication I/O (receiver) thread has not yet noticed this; that is, the time period set by

 slave_net_timeouthas not yet elapsed.